widelang/draft/README.md

 }
 ```

-Constants don't use the `=` intent nor `:=` Infer Intent beause the compiler will always know what type it must be infered, and because they are like unnabled Structs, as you'll see later.
+Constants don't use the `=` intent nor `:=` Infer Intent beause the compiler will always know what type it must be infered, and because they are like unnabled Enums, as you'll see later.

 ⚠️ You don't need to name your Constant Entities in CAMEL_CASE, but it's a good convention to adopt since it gives Visual Intent to your code making them visually different from Immutables!